 Is Spaghetti Squash Low Carb?

 Yep!
-As mentioned, this magical veggie is low carb.
-When it cooks you can shred it and it looks like squash pasta if you will.
+As mentioned, spaghetti squash is low carb.
+When cooked, you can shred it, and it looks like squash pasta.

 It’s a delicious alternative for someone who wants to eat more veggies, but also want to reduce their carb intake.